Judge to decide whether former TPD officer charged with murder should be released pending trial

 Two witnesses, his wife and his daughter, who was dating Lake at the time, testified in support of releasing Kepler pending trial.

-Gina Kepler said her husband made well over 60 state court appearances while defending himself against the murder and weapons charges.
+Gina Kepler said her husband made well over 60 state court appearances while free on bond while defending himself against the murder and weapons charges.

 Monroe asked Gina Kepler if her husband has been impacted while in prison.